robert-hh/Micropython-Editor/README.md

 and the name of the file will be returned when pye is closed.
 If the file does not exist, an error is displayed, but the edit window is given that name.
 If it’s a directory, the list of file names will be loaded to the edit window.
-If object_n is a list of strings, these will be edited, and the edited list will be returned.
-If no object is named, pye() will give you an empty screen with the Linux versiom, or show the list of files in the micropython board versions, creating a list of strings, unless you save to a file.
+If object_n is a list of other items, they will be converted to strings and edited, and the edited list if strings will be returned.
+If no object is named, pye() will give show the list of files, creating a list of strings, unless you save to a file.
 In that case, the file name will be returned.
-If object_n is neither a string nor a list of strings, a buffer with the list of the file names of the actula directory is opened.
 It is always the last buffer closed, which determines the return value of pye().

 Optional named parameters: